The Reading Room

 The request for support should be accompanied by proof of application to specific program(s), or in the case of archaeological fieldwork, by a signed statement from the supervising faculty member.
 Final decisions about funding are dependent on proof of acceptance to the program(s) to which you are applying; the latter should be forwarded to the chair of the Classics Department as soon as it becomes available.

-Please complete the application form and submit it, along with supporting materials, to Pavlos Sfyroeras, chair, Department of Classics, by March 2.
+Please complete the application form and submit it, along with supporting materials, to Pavlos Sfyroeras, chair, Department of Classics.

 Eve Adler and the Eve Adler Department of Classics